 The Contractor will be responsible for funding the Stewardship Endowment to ensure monitoring and enforcement of the real estate protection document.
 The Stewardship Endowment Fund monies will be placed into an endowment or other secure mechanism, in any case approved by the Corps/IRT, owned and managed by, and in the name of, the real estate protection document holder, to generate an annual return that is calculated to cover the anticipated annual expenses.
+The holder of the real estate protection document shall meet the requirements specified in Chapter 10.1 Virginia Conservation Easement Act of the Code of Virginia.
 Contractor may invoice for this task following submittal to the IRT and approval by the IRT of documentation that the endowment has been established.
+Such endowment monies may be transferred by TNC directly to the real estate protection document holder, in TNC's discretion.